 In From Russia With Love, Bond wears a charcoal flannel suit to dinner at the gypsy camp.
 This is a typical Anthony Sinclair suit: a low two-button style, natural shoulders with roped sleeve heads, a little drape and a nipped waist.
 This suit jacket has double vents, four buttons on the cuffs and flapped pockets.
 The trousers have double forward pleats with button-tab waist adjusters and turn-ups.

 The shirt and tie are also the usual.
-The pale blue Turnbull & Asser shirt has a spread collar, a placket, rear darts and cocktail cuffs.
-The tie is a navy grenadine.
+The pale blue Turnbull & Asser shirt has a spread collar, a narrow placket, rear darts and cocktail cuffs.
+The tie is a navy grenadine and tied in a four-in-hand knot.
 At the beginning of the evening Bond starts out with a white linen handkerchief folded in his breast pocket but removes it to wipe his hands.
 Later in the evening he puts it back in.
-In a continuity error, Bond wears two pairs of shoes with this suit: black three-eyelet derbys and black slip-ons.
+In a continuity error, Bond wears two pairs of shoes with this suit: black three-eyelet cap-toe derbys and black slip-ons.
 His socks are black with a red band around the top.
 Or the red band could be something else.